JonesCompBioLab/scamp/README.md

 Currently there are three command line modules you can run:

 * `scamp atac-cnv`: Computes copy-numbers across genes from a scATAC fragments files.
+* `scamp atac-cnv-legacy`: Computes copy-numbers across genes using a legacy implementation in R. Supports additional genome builds (hg38, hg19, and mm10).
 * `scamp predict`: Predicts ecDNA status from copy-number data.
 * `scamp visualize`: Visualizes results on cellxgene after running `predict`